meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 # Llama 2 On-Prem Inference Using vLLM and TGI

 Enterprise customers may prefer to deploy Llama 2 on-prem and run Llama in their own servers.
-This tutorial shows how to use Llama 2 with [vLLM](https://github.com/vllm-project/vllm) and Hugging Face [TGI](https://github.com/huggingface/text-generation-inference), two leading open-source tools to deploy and serve LLMs.
-We showed how to use LangChain, an LLM app development framework which we used for our earlier demo apps with Llama 2 running on [local Mac](https://github.com/facebookresearch/llama-recipes/blob/main/demo_apps/HelloLlamaLocal.ipynb) or [Replicate cloud](https://github.com/facebookresearch/llama-recipes/blob/main/demo_apps/HelloLlamaCloud.ipynb) and will show here how to use LangChain with on-prem Llama via vLLM and TGI.
+This tutorial shows how to use Llama 2 with [vLLM](https://github.com/vllm-project/vllm) and Hugging Face [TGI](https://github.com/huggingface/text-generation-inference), two leading open-source tools to deploy and serve LLMs, and how to create vLLM and TGI hosted Llama 2 instances with [LangChain](https://www.langchain.com/), an open-source LLM app development framework which we used for our earlier demo apps with Llama 2 running on [local Mac](https://github.com/facebookresearch/llama-recipes/blob/main/demo_apps/HelloLlamaLocal.ipynb) or [Replicate cloud](https://github.com/facebookresearch/llama-recipes/blob/main/demo_apps/HelloLlamaCloud.ipynb).

-We'll use the Amazon EC2 instance running Ubuntu with an A10G 24GB GPU as an example of running vLLM and TGI with Llama 2, and you can replace this with your own server.
+We'll use the Amazon EC2 instance running Ubuntu with an A10G 24GB GPU as an example of running vLLM and TGI with Llama 2, and you can replace this with your own server to implement on-prem Llama 2 deployment.

 The Colab notebook to connect via LangChain with Llama 2 hosted as the vLLM and TGI API services is [here](https://colab.research.google.com/drive/1rYWLdgTGIU1yCHmRpAOB2D-84fPzmOJg?usp=sharing), also shown in the sections below.

-## Setting Up vLLM with Llama 2
+## Setting up vLLM with Llama 2

 On a terminal, run the following commands:
 ```